racket/typed-racket/rfcs/text/0002-typechecking-struct-proper-values.md

 2. After a `struct` is parsed, its attached properties and their values are retained for the following type checking.
-3. During type checking, `Self` will be substituted with the `struct type` that the property is attached to.
+3. During type checking, `Self` will be substituted with the `struct type` that the property is attached to. `Imp` will be substituted with the `struct type`.
+If it is polymorphic, its type variables will be replaced with fresh ones.

 # Drawbacks and Alternatives